From Ritual Image to Generative Structure

 VI.
 Language - Beyond the Image

-Language operates in multiple states:
+Language operates in different forms:

-- spoken (embodied, immediate)
+- spoken (immediate, embodied)

 - written (organized, fragmented)

-- visualized (extended into image)
+- visualized (extended into image and time)

 - generated (produced through systems)

-Narrative is no longer something we see.
+Narrative is no longer something we only see.

-Across the exhibition, a continuous transformation unfolds:
+Across the exhibition, a set of transformations unfolds:

 - from collective ritual to individual authorship

-- from object to system
+- from representation to computation

 - from image to language